PAY RANGE: N29

 Performs related work as required.

-Possession of a license as a registered Pharmacist as issued by the Pennsylvania State Board of Pharmacy prior to and during tenure of employment as a Pharmaceutical Services Administrator.
+Possession of a license as a registered Pharmacist as issued by the Pennsylvania State Board of Pharmacy prior to and during tenure of employment as a Pharmacy Manager.

 Eligibility for possession of certification as a Pharmacy Manager during tenure of employment and eligibility for participation in all departmental reimbursement programs, if required by work assignment.